QiuYukang/5G-LENA/doc/source/nr-module.rst

 The complete details of the validation script are provided in https://cttc-lena.gitlab.io/nr/nr-lte-pattern-generation_8cc.html

-Test case called ``LtePhyPatternTestCase`` creates a fake MAC that checks if, that when PHY calls the DL/UL slot allocations, it does it for the right slot in pattern.
+Test case called ``nr-phy-patterns`` creates a fake MAC that checks if, that when PHY calls the DL/UL slot allocations, it does it for the right slot in pattern.
 In other words, if the PHY calls the UL slot allocation for a slot that should be DL, the test will fail.